Rochester City School District teacher accused of making students pick cotton - NewsBreak

 Students also say the teacher criticized their weight, and used “the R word” in class.

 The Rochester City School District says teacher was placed on leave and an investigation is underway.
-The district is asking parents and students who were involved in this incident to contact them with that information.Proposal for ‘After School Satan Club’ denied by Pennsylvania school board
+The district is asking parents and students who were involved in this incident to contact them with that information.6 days, 810 miles later, Mississippi student found safe in Richmond

 “In a District of black and brown students, it is important to be sensitive of the historical framework by which our students are engaging and learning,” Rochester Board of Education President Cynthia Elliot said in a statement sent out Friday.